dekoza/mtgpl/THS.rst

 Gray Merchant of Asphodel
     When Gray Merchant of Asphodel enters the battlefield, each opponent loses X life, where X is your devotion to black.
 You gain life equal to the life lost this way.
-(Each {B} in the mana costs of permanents you control counts toward your devotion to black.)
+(Each |mana_b| in the mana costs of permanents you control counts toward your devotion to black.)

 Griptide